FAQ

 Costs and Academic Value

-I study at the University of Groningen and I need to travel to Oldenburg for the conference.
+I’m studying at the University of Groningen and I need to travel to Oldenburg for the conference.
 Is there any financial support available?

-How is ICUR useful for my career?
+How can ICUR help my career?

 Contacts